 The perspective is different-you adopt a different style from solving problems for people to encouraging them to solve them for themselves.
 That’s what Motivational Interviewing is focused on.

-There are three key concepts that make MI stand out from most other types of treatment.
+There are 3 key concepts that make MI stand out from most other types of treatment.
 First, the sessions themselves are called interviews.
 Rather than a confrontation by a therapist, it is considered a collaboration between the facilitator and the patient.
 Next, patients are encouraged to create their own goals as opposed to a therapist trying to impose sobriety or whatever the therapist believes their patient needs.

 When individuals in recovery feel as though they are the one in control of their own recovery, it encourages them to continue setting goals and be self-motivated moving forward.
 This is very effective when trying to achieve long time sobriety.
 This leads to the third concept: the patient’s autonomy.
 Oftentimes, going to treatment can feel like a surrender of a patient’s freedom to the authority of their therapist.
 MI focuses on making sure that patients feel empowered, as the true ability for making changes lies within the patient, not within the therapist.
 When a patient feels responsible for their actions and confident in their recovery, they are more likely to stay sober and not relapse after treatment.